Reality of No Contact

 I’ll remember that incredibly indescribable warmth I'd feel when I’d see his face or he'd take my hand.

-He could do it for himself too..if he'd try.
+He could do it for himself too if he'd try.
 Maybe I'm still being naive..but I think he could do it..I think he's strong enough..
-I feel like there's beauty in him.. the anger, denial, pain, and fear just..hide it.
 The people he hurts deserve better, but so does he.
-He deserves better.
 He deserves peace and acceptance.
 I hope he finds it.
-I'm not sure why he won't try, and I wish I could somehow magically make his life better, but I can't.. that's not my place..
-It's his.
+I'm not sure why he won't try, and I wish I could somehow magically make his life better, but I can't..
+It’s not my place, it’s his.

-I’ve endured agonizing pain due to this man’s malicious mistreatment.
+I’ve endured agonizing pain due to how this man mistreated me.
 I don’t want to suffer needlessly anymore.
 I don't want to neglect my child.
 I don't want to become so broken down that I can't help anyone else.

 No Contact is space.
 I will deal with the pain of accepting I’ll never speak to him again in order to protect myself from the far more severe pain his mistreatment causes.
 I have moments of weakness.